 For the 2019 annual bonus awards, target and stretch bonus amounts were set by the Compensation Committee as a percentage of each NEO's base salary.
 For 2019, we increased Ms. Gentle's target and stretch bonus percentages from 100% and 150%, respectively, of her base salary to 150% and 225%, respectively, of her base salary in order to provide her with an annual bonus opportunity that is more competitive with market.
-In addition, we lowered Mr. Lafargue's target and stretch bonus percentages from 150% and 200%, respectively, of his base salary to 100% and 150%, respectively, of his base salary to 100% and 150%, respectively, of his base salary to 100% and 150%, respectively, of his base salary in order to better align his annual bonus incentive award with that of the remainder of the senior leadership team.
+In addition, we lowered Mr. Lafargue's target and stretch bonus percentages from 150% and 200%, respectively, of his base salary to 100% and 150%, respectively, of his base salary in order to better align his annual bonus incentive award with that of the remainder of the senior leadership team.